Introduction

 Pick a location and click Select to confirm the choice.

-Select the OS you want to be installed on the server during deployment.
+Select the OS and the version you want to be installed on the server during deployment.

-Ubuntu, CentOS, Debian, ESXi, and Proxmox incur no additional cost, while the Windows Server system requires a fee.
-Deployment time and the cost are visible in the operating system cards.
+Most operating systems incur no additional cost, while Windows Server OS and Netris Softgate require a free.
+The deployment time and price are visible in the operating system cards.

-If you select Ubuntu Focal, the server will be ready in one minute.
+If you select Ubuntu Jammy, the server will be ready in three minutes.
+Different locations offer quick deployment of different Ubuntu versions.

-Click Next to continue to the Instance Details screen.
+Click Next to continue to the Configure Instance screen.

 Custom OS

-Select the Custom OS tile to provision a server where a fully functional OS is located entirely in the system memory (RAM).
+Select the Custom OS tile to provision a server with a fully functional OS located entirely in the system memory (RAM).
 The BMC Portal supports Ubuntu Jammy at the moment.

 Read the warning message carefully and click OK to continue.

-The operating system installed to RAM is the same as the regular provision to a disk.
+The operating system installed to RAM is the same as the regular installation on a disk.
 The only difference is that the disks remain empty since the OS files occupy the RAM space.

 When you finish setting up and the Custom OS server boots up, you can use the lsblk tool to check and verify disk space:

 The output shows disks as empty.
-Every other action or process is the same as on any standard server provision.
+Every other action or process is the same as with any standard server provision.

-Note: Check out our guide on installing custom OS through RAM OS on BMC.
+Note: Check out our guide on installing Custom OS on BMC.

-Enter a unique server name in the field.
+In the Configure Instance screen, enter a unique server name in the Hostname field.
 Optionally, add a server description to identify your servers better if the list gets extensive.

 Once the server is deployed, the server description appears at the bottom of the Instance Details page.